Prototype (1983 film): Production

 Filmed as a made for TV movie airing on the CBS network.

+Exteriors and most interiors of the research facility were filmed in the Hillside Campus "bridge building" of the ArtCenter College of Design in Pasadena, California.

 Reception

-The New York Times praised the movie, citing the acting, script and directing as strong points, finding the move "uncommonly riveting " Creature Feature gave the movie 3.5 out of 5 stars, saying the movie was intelligent, well-acted and praised that both sides of the issue.
+The New York Times praised the movie, citing the acting, script and directing as strong points, finding the movie "uncommonly riveting " Creature Features gave the movie 3.5 out of 5 stars, saying the movie was intelligent, well-acted and praised that it tried to address both sides of the issue.